Skip to main content

 Your account-based pension after you die

-Money left in your account-based pension account when you die will go to your beneficiary or your estate.
+Your super fund pays money left in your account to your beneficiary or your estate.

 If you have super in a retirement income stream and still have super in an accumulation account, you can have different beneficiaries.
 If you make changes, check both are up to date with your wishes.